 With one year of High School behind you, you may be ready to start looking a little more towards the future, but you still have a lot of schooling ahead, so the most important thing is to continue investing in your Lake Mary Preparatory School experience.
 Towards that goal, continue to challenge yourself with rigorous courses, and work hard to earn the best grades that you can.
 Continue the extracurricular activities you started as a Freshman even as you explore new interests.
 If possible, seek leadership opportunities.
-As in Ninth Grade, get to know your teachers.
+Just as you did in ninth-grade, get to know your teachers.
 One of your Sophomore year teachers may end up writing a letter of recommendation for you when you apply to college.

 - In October, the students take the Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT).
 When you fill out your test sheet, check the box that releases your name to colleges so you can start receiving brochures.